 Simon Le Bon was born on October 27, 1958, in Bushey, England.
 In 1980, he auditioned to join the rock group Duran Duran.
 Before long, Duran Duran became one of the biggest music acts of the decade.
 By the late 1980s, Duran Duran’s popularity began to wane.
-In 1996, Le Bon branched out on his own.
+A few years after the band's resurgence with 1993's The Wedding Album, Le Bon branched out to work on solo projects.
 The group reunited in 2001.
 In 2007, Duran Duran released their album, Red Carpet Massacre.

 Singer and songwriter Simon Le Bon was born on October 27, 1958, in Bushey, England.
 As the lead singer of Duran Duran, Simon Le Bon became one of the leading pop icons of the 1980s.
 As a child, he sang in a church choir but was even more interested in acting.
 Le Bon started out as a model and appeared in commercials and plays, according to People magazine.
 After graduating high school, he spent some time in Israel, working on a kibbutz.
 Le Bon later returned to England where he studied drama at the University of Birmingham.